MC1053121 – (Updated) Microsoft 365 apps: We will prompt users to back up their files in Microsoft OneDrive (new info) (archived)

 Increased Support Requests

-The rollout may lead to an increase in support requests from users who encounter issues or have questions about the new backup process.
+The rollout may lead to an increase in support requests as users seek help with the new backup process and features.

 - roles: Support Staff, IT Administrators